-The limited number of subsequent applications received by the SEF - only 9 lodged in 2017, compared to 4 in 2016 - does not allow for a general assessment of existing obstacles in lodging a subsequent application related to the interpretation of the applicable admissibility criteria pertaining to new facts, evidence or a change in the rejection motives.
-CPR is unaware of any case law pertaining to the interpretation of the criteria for assessing the admissibility of subsequent claims.
+The limited number of subsequent applications received by the SEF - only 13 lodged in 2018, compared to 9 in 2017 - does not allow for a general assessment of existing obstacles in lodging a subsequent application related to the interpretation of the applicable admissibility criteria pertaining to new facts. evidence or a change in the rejection motives.
+The information available to CPR in 2018 shows however that of 12 subsequent asylum applications, 7 were deemed inadmissible and 5 were rejected in accelerated procedures.

-According to the information collected by CPR, in 2017, 3 out of the 7 subsequent applications communicated to CPR underwent a preliminary interview to assess whether new elements were submitted as defined in national legislation.
-Other applicants were only allowed to submit written representations in accordance with the law.
-The preliminary interview to assess the admissibility of the application differed from a personal interview conducted in the admissibility / regular procedure insofar as it mainly sought to ascertain new facts, evidence or changes in circumstances related to persecution since the presentation of the initial asylum application.
+According to the information collected by CPR in 2018,271 12 out of the 13 subsequent applications communicated to CPR underwent a preliminary interview to assess whether new elements were submitted as defined in national legislation.272 The preliminary interview to assess the admissibility of the application differed from a personal interview conducted in the admissibility / regular procedure insofar as it mainly sought to ascertain new facts, evidence or changes in circumstances related to persecution since the presentation of the initial asylum application.
 The reasoning of the corresponding inadmissibility decisions included an assessment of the existence, credibility and relevance of new facts and changes in circumstances since the presentation of the initial asylum application.
 The evidentiary value of documents and other elements of proof submitted, and inconsistencies between the information provided and the facts described in the context of the original application were also analysed.

 The Asylum Act provides for an appeal against the decision to reject a subsequent application (see Admissibility Procedure: Appeal).
-The time limit for lodging the appeal is 4 days.
-The initial appeal before the Administrative Court is automatically suspensive, as opposed to onward appeals that have no automatic suspensive effect.
+The time limit for lodging the appeal is 4 days.273 The initial appeal before the Administrative Court is automatically suspensive, 274 as opposed to onward appeals that have no automatic suspensive effect.275

-With regard to access to free legal assistance for asylum seekers during the preliminary admissibility assessment (mutatis mutandis given the specific changes in the procedure e.g. the absence of a personal interview) and at appeal stage, the general rules and practice of the regular procedure apply (see Regular Procedure: Legal Assistance).
+With regard to access to free legal assistance for asylum seekers during the preliminary admissibility assessment (mutatis mutandis given the specific changes in the procedure e.g. the possible absence of a personal interview) and at appeal stage, the general rules and practice of the regular procedure apply (see Regular Procedure: Legal Assistance).